unitedastronomer/E1-572G-Hackintosh/README.md

   - Only do if you are not multi-booting.

-# This is not a guide, rather than an explanation of what I have added in my config.plist.
-Please refer to the Dortania Opencore Install Guide
+# Don't consider this as a guide, but rather just a pointer.
+I am not responsible if you have somehow bricked your device!
-More things are detailed in there that I did not add here.
+Please refer to the Dortania Opencore Install Guide, more things are detailed in there that I did not add here.

 ## BIOS